Chase Sapphire Reserve (CSR) Card Benefits

 1 point/$1 spent on all other purchases

-There is no limit to the points I can earn.
-My points don’t expire if my account remains open.
+There was no limit to the points I could earn.
+My points didn’t expire if my account remained open.

 Purchase Protection ($10k - $50k Value)

-I love this protection.
+I loved this protection.

 Roadside Assistance ($100 Value)